 Periodically, it seems, popular love stories come along unpredictably — as they have through time.
 They appear to be welcomed in whatever form, and continue to capture the public’s imagination and support — whether Romeo or Juliet, its musical successor West Side Story, Casablanca, An Affair To Remember, Love Story, Dr. Zhivago, and countless others.
 The literary rank or comparative greatness of the stories does not always appear to enter the equation.
 If the story succeeds in moving its audience, causing them to think and feel along with the trials, challenges, and choices of the principal characters, that appears to be quite enough.
 The Bridges of Madison County — in print and on the big screen — surely did that.

-See also at this website: “The Love Story Saga, 1970-1977,” on the book and film of that era that also became a publishing and box office hit; “Linda & Jerry, 1971-1983,” on the respective careers of and relationship between California Governor Jerry Brown and rock star Linda Ronstadt; and “Noteworthy Ladies,” a topics page of 36 story choices featuring famous women.
-See also the “Film & Hollywood” or “Print & Publishing” pages for additional story choices in those categories.
-Thanks for visiting – and if you like what you find here, please consider making a donation to help support this website.
+See also at this website: “The Love Story Saga, 1970-1977,” on the book and film of that era that also became a publishing and box office hit; “Linda & Jerry, 1971-1983,” on the respective careers of and relationship between California Governor Jerry Brown and rock star Linda Ronstadt; and “Noteworthy Ladies,” a topics page with 40 story choices featuring famous women.
+See also the “Film & Hollywood” or “Print & Publishing” pages for additional stories in those categories.
+Thanks for visiting – and if you like what you find here, please make a donation to help support the research and writing at this website.
 Thank you. – Jack Doyle

 Date Posted: 25 June 2008